takanori-fujiwara/vibrain/README.md

 -----
 * See manual.pdf

-Installation (tested on macOS Ventura and Ubuntu 22.0.4 LTS)
+Installation (tested on macOS Sequoia and Ubuntu 22.0.4 LTS)
 -----
 * See manual.pdf